UQ4covid/uq4covid.github.io/vignettes/data/MetaWards/README.md

 module load jaspy
 ```

-Now edit the `setupSLURM.R` script and change `filedir` to point to the public
+Now edit the `setupSLURM.R` script and set a unique identifier that will be appended
-directory that contains the unzipped databases (with trailing `/`).
-You also
-need to set a unique identifier that will be appended to your summary runs (`id`).
+to your summary runs (see below).

 **Note**: the unique user ID is important to stop your outputs from overwriting
 anyone else's.

-Hence amend the lines below as appropriate:
+Hence amend the line below as appropriate:

 ```
-## set directory to save outputs to and unique ID
+## set unique ID
-filedir <- "/gws/nopw/j04/covid19/public/wave0/"
 id <- "user"
 ```